jklmnn/airrohr-mqtt/README.md

 ```
 By default it will listen to `localhost:8000`.

+## Running with Systemd

+One way to persist the execution, is to start it with systemd in the context of the current user.
+An example configuration is provided in `airrohr-mqtt.service.EXAMPLE`.

+You want to copy this file to `~/.config/systemd/user/airrohr-mqtt.service`.
+Enable it with
+`systemctl --user enable airrohr-mqtt.service`, start with
+`systemctl --user start airrohr-mqtt.service`.

+Console output can be observed by `journalctl --user-unit airrohr-mqtt.service`.

+In order to make it run, even when the user is not logged in, make sure to enable lingering.
+You can use `loginctl`like so: `loginctl enable-linger`

 ## MQTT Integration

 The bridge publishes a device per Airrohr with all of its sensors with the following topics: